laravel/docs/pennant.md

 <a name="rich-feature-values"></a>
 ## Rich Feature Values

-Until now, we have shown features as being in a binary state, that is they are either active or inactive, but Pennant allows you to store rich values as well.
+Until now, we have primarily shown features as being in a binary state, meaning they are either "active" or "inactive", but Pennant also allows you to store rich values as well.

-Imagine you are testing 3 new colors for the "Buy now" button of your application.
-Instead of returning `true` or `false` from the feature definition, you may instead return a string.
+For example, imagine you are testing three new colors for the "Buy now" button of your application.
+Instead of returning `true` or `false` from the feature definition, you may instead return a string:

     use Illuminate\Support\Arr;
     use Laravel\Pennant\Feature;

-    Feature::define('purchase-button', function (User $user) {
+    Feature::define('purchase-button', fn (User $user) => Arr::random(
-        return Arr::random([
         'blue-sapphire',
         'seafoam-green',
         'tart-orange',
-        ]);
-    });
+    ));

-You may retrieve the value of the `purchase-button` feature using the `value` method.
+You may retrieve the value of the `purchase-button` feature using the `value` method:

     $color = Feature::value('purchase-button');

-The Blade directive also makes it easy to conditionally render content based on the current value of the feature.
+Pennant's included Blade directive also makes it easy to conditionally render content based on the current value of the feature:

 ```blade
 @feature('purchase-button', 'blue-sapphire')